What is CBD

 • Interactions with medications (e.g. blood thinners, some antiepileptic drugs)

-It is important to coordinate intake with a doctor, especially in cases of chronic illnesses or existing medication.
+It is important to coordinate the intake with a doctor, especially in cases of chronic illnesses or existing medication.

-How do you recognize good CBD?
+How can one recognize good CBD?

 Not every CBD product delivers what it promises.
 Pay attention to: